Shivang004/E-commerce/README.md

 - DELETE /products/
 - Delete a product (requires authentication)
 - POST /auth/login - Log in and receive a JWT token
-- POST /auth/register - Register a new user

 ## Authentication
 - Only authenticated users can add, edit, or delete products.